inadarei/kokua/README-PLUGINDEV.md

 };
 ```

-To add the new implementation to Kokua, a corresponding setting should be
+To add a new implementation to Kokua, a corresponding setting should be
 added to the list of supported plugins in lib/kokua.js:

 ```javascript